2 Integrating Salesforce with Excel, SQL Server, and QuickBooks

 Prerequisite Software

-To work through the Salesforce.com / QuickBooks data merge, the QuickBooks ODBC driver is also required.
-The QuickBooks ODBC driver is currently in development.
-To obtain a pre-release version of the driver, contact the Easysoft Sales team ().
+To work through the Salesforce and QuickBooks data merge, the QuickBooks ODBC driver is also required.

-Before you can use the Salesforce.com ODBC Driver to connect SSIS to Salesforce.com, you need to configure an ODBC data source.
-An ODBC data source stores the connection details for the target database (e.g. Salesforce.com) and the ODBC driver that is required to connect to it (e.g. the Salesforce.com ODBC driver).
+Before you can use the Salesforce ODBC driver to connect SSIS to Salesforce, you need to configure an ODBC data source.
+An ODBC data source stores the connection details for the target database (in this case, Salesforce) and the ODBC driver that is required to connect to it (in this case, the Salesforce ODBC driver).

-You can configure a User ODBC data source, which is only available to the user who creates it, or a System ODBC data source, which is available to all users on the machine.
-You configure ODBC data sources in ODBC Administrator, which is included with Windows.
+You can configure a user ODBC data source, which is only available to the user who creates it, or a system ODBC data source, which is available to all users on the machine.
+You configure ODBC data sources in ODBC Data Source Administrator, which is included with Windows.

-64-bit Windows There are two versions of ODBC Administrator on this platform.
-(If you are not sure whether your version of Windows is 32-bit or 64-bit, follow the instructions in this Microsoft Knowledge Base article to find out.)
-The version of ODBC Administrator that you need to run depends on whether you have a 32-bit or a 64-bit version of SQL Server.
+There are two versions of ODBC Data Source Administrator.
+The version of ODBC Data Source Administrator that you need to run depends on whether you have a 32-bit or a 64-bit version of SQL Server.
 To find out which version of SQL Server you have, connect to your SQL Server instance, and then run this SQL statement:

 select SERVERPROPERTY('edition')

-If you have the 64-bit version of SQL Server and want to use a linked server with the Salesforce.com ODBC driver, you need to run 64-bit version of ODBC Administrator.
-To do this, open Administrative Tools in Control Panel, and then open Data Sources (ODBC).
-(On Windows Server 2003 and earlier, the Control Panel applet that launches ODBC Administrator is labelled Data Sources.
-On Windows 8 and later, the Control Panel applet is labelled ODBC Data Sources (64-bit).)
+If you have the 64-bit version of SQL Server and want to use a linked server with the Salesforce ODBC driver, you need to run the 64-bit version of ODBC Data Source Administrator.
+To do this, in the Windows Run dialog box, enter:

-If you have the 32-bit version of SQL Server or want to use SSIS with the Salesforce.com ODBC driver, you need to run 32-bit version of ODBC Administrator.
-To do this, in the Windows Run dialog box, type:
+If you have the 32-bit version of SQL Server or want to use SSIS with the Salesforce ODBC driver, you need to run the 32-bit version of ODBC Data Source Administrator.
+To do this, in the Windows Run dialog box, enter:

 %windir%\syswow64\odbcad32.exe

-Use ODBC Administrator to create your Salesforce.com ODBC Driver data source:
+Use ODBC Data Source Administrator to create your Salesforce ODBC driver data source:

 1. Do one of the following:

-• To create a User data source, in the User DSN tab, choose Add.
+• To create a user data source, choose the User DSN tab, and then choose Add.

 –Or–